ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

-While the built-in :ref:`unstructured_nearest scheme <built-in regridding schemes>` can handle unstructured grids not in UGRID format, using more complex regridding algorithms (for example provided by the :doc:`iris-esmf-regrid:index` module through :ref:`generic regridding schemes`) requires the input data in UGRID format.
+While the built-in :ref:`unstructured_nearest scheme <built-in regridding schemes>` can handle unstructured grids not in UGRID format, using more complex regridding algorithms (for example provided by the :doc:`iris-esmf-regrid:index` package through :ref:`generic regridding schemes`) requires the input data in UGRID format.
 The following code snippet provides a preprocessor that regrids native ICON data to a 1°x1° grid using `ESMF's first-order conservative regridding algorithm <https://earthsystemmodeling.org/regrid/#regridding-methods>`__: